kainoj/glue-utils/README.md

-# Utils to quickly eval many 🤗models on the GLUE tasks
+# Utils to quickly evaluate many 🤗models on the GLUE tasks

 Setup
 ```bash